St James's (Westminster ward)

 St James's is an electoral ward in the City of Westminster.
-The ward was first used in the 1978 elections.
-It returns three councillors to Westminster City Council.
+The ward has existed since the 1978 elections and returns three councillors to Westminster City Council.
+The boundaries of the ward were altered in May 2022.

+For elections to Parliament, St James's is part of the Cities of London and Westminster constituency.

 Geography

 The ward is based on the district of St James's and is located at the centre of Central London.
-The ward contains numerous famous landmarks such as the Palace of Westminster, Parliament Square, Buckingham Palace, Westminster Abbey, Trafalgar Square, St James's Park, Covent Garden and King's College London.
+St James's is the largest ward in the city, stretching from Vincent Square to Chancery Lane, and from the river to Piccadilly and Shaftesbury Avenue.
+The ward contains numerous famous landmarks such as the 10 Downing Street, Palace of Westminster, Parliament Square, Buckingham Palace, Westminster Abbey, Trafalgar Square, St James's Park, Covent Garden and King's College London.